Neoregelia are a genus of strikingly coloured epiphytic Bromeliads, and the ‘Fireball’ cultivar is every bit as bold as it sounds.

-In the wild, you’d typically find these bright red rosettes growing on trees and rocks in South America, but their compact size makes them an ideal fit for terrariums.
+In the wild, you’d typically find these bright rosettes growing on trees and rocks in South America, but their compact size makes them an ideal fit for terrariums too.

-The Neoregelia family has a huge variety of cultivars and hybrids (enough to match anyone’s particular tastes) but if red is your colour, then the ‘Fireball’ is for you!
+And the best thing?
+The Neoregelia family has a huge variety of cultivars and hybrids.
+Honestly, enough to match anyone’s tastes – but if red is your color, then the ‘Fireball’ could be for you!

 Where to Buy Neoregelia ‘Fireball’